Chapter 2 : An Overcrowded Ride

 "So..."
 Al dragged out the ‘o’ just until I had jerked awake.
 I was about to jinx him until I noticed it seemed to scare Rose and Scorpius away from each other enough, so I wouldn't yell at him this time.
 "My parents said there's something going on at school that's special this year, but they wouldn't tell me what."
 Al continued to anyone who was listening.

 "So did mine!"
 Rose said, leaning her head on Scorpius' shoulder.
-Gag me.
+Blah.
 "I wonder what it could be."

 "Maybe it's some sort of Ministry meeting; that could be why we needed dress robes."
 Scorpius said quietly, shrugging his shoulders.
 I could tell Rose had dragged him to sit with us; he was entirely too uncomfortable in a compartment of four Gryffindors.

 "Nah, dress robes are for dances!"
 Fred said, scoffing at Scorpius' idea.
-Like I mentioned, the two didn't like each other all too much.
+Any chance those two had to had to one-up eachother, they’d take.

 "Your parents wouldn't be that excided for a dance would they?"
-I asked Al. I avoided looking over at Rose, since her and Scorpius had went at it again after Fred's not so subtle put down.
+I asked Al. I avoided looking over at Rose, since her and Scorpius had went at the cute nothings again after Fred's not so subtle put down.

 "Al, go!"
 I shouted, to which he laughed and shut the compartment door.
-"What a loser," I laughed, turning to Fred.
+"What a git."
+I laughed and turned to Fred.
 Fred looked up and gave me one of those ‘oh I wasn't listening so ok ha-ha sure’ laughs when he realized I was waiting for him to respond.

 "Uh...
 Hannah you can move over now," he said, pointing to the rest of the seat.

-"Fred, if you even think I'm going to sit in the spot where those two were just fornicating right in front of me, you've got another thing—"
+"Fred, if you even think I'm going to sit in the spot where those two were just fornicating right in front of everyone, you've got another thing—"

 "I meant on the seat," he interrupted me, pushing me to the other side of the seat and closer to the window.